-AS3/JS string concatenation methods performace test
+AS3/JS string concatenation methods performance test

 When writing BrainFlash, I was thinking if the string concatenations for program output will slow down the whole interpreter.
 That is because I was once hit that a year ago when dealing with XML.